edyedy123/Fit-Friends-App/BTS530/proof_of_concept.md

 User Registers for an Account

 ## Functionality in this POC:
-A user must login an authenticated username and password to able to access personal account.
-However, if a user doesn’t have any account with Fit Notes, the user can click “Need an Account?” button, and sign up the registration form.

-A user must fill up the registration form by entering personal details (e.g. name, email, address, etc.) to able to register personal account.
+A user must fill up the registration form by entering personal details (such as name, email, address, etc.) to able to be succesfully register an account.

 ## Data store:
 All database tables required for the above functionality are already in place.
 Firebase updates information in real time.